Snooz82/robotframework-datadriver/Readme.rst

 Have a look to the Source Code of existing DataReader like ``csv_reader.py`` or ``generic_csv_reader.py`` .

-To write you own reader, create a class inherited from ``AbstractReaderClass``.
+To write your own reader, create a class inherited from ``AbstractReaderClass``.

 Your class will get all available configs from DataDriver as an object of ``ReaderConfig`` on ``__init__``.

-DataDriver will call the method ``get_data_from_source`` This method should then load you data from your custom source and stores them into list of object of ``TestCaseData``.
+DataDriver will call the method ``get_data_from_source`` This method should then load your data from your custom source and stores them into list of object of ``TestCaseData``.
-This List of ```TestCaseData`` will be returned to DataDriver.
+This List of ``TestCaseData`` will be returned to DataDriver.

 ``AbstractReaderClass`` has also some optional helper methods that may be useful.

-You can either place the custom reader with the others or anywhere on the disk.
+You can either place the custom reader with the others in DataDriver folder or anywhere on the disk.
-In the first case just use it like the others:
+In the first case or if your custom reader is in python path just use it like the others by name:

 .. code :: robotframework

     *** Settings ***
-    Library          DataDriver
+    Library          DataDriver    reader_class=my_reader
-    ...              reader_class=my_reader.py

-It is possible to pass an absolut path to a custom Reader:
+In case it is somewhere on the disk, it is possible to use an absolute or relative path to a custom Reader.
+Imports of custom readers follow the same rules like importing Robot Framework libraries.
+Path can be relative to ${EXECDIR} or to DataDriver/__init__.py:

 .. code :: robotframework

     *** Settings ***
-    Library          DataDriver
+    Library          DataDriver    reader_class=C:/data/my_reader.py    # set custom reader ...                            file_search_strategy=None            # set DataDriver to not check file
+    ...                            min=0                                # kwargs arguments for custom reader
-    ...              reader_class=C:/data/my_reader.py
+    ...                            max=62

 This `my_reader.py` should implement a class inherited from AbstractReaderClass that is named `my_reader`.

 .. code :: python

-    from DataDriver.AbstractReaderClass import AbstractReaderClass
+    from DataDriver.AbstractReaderClass import AbstractReaderClass  # inherit class from AbstractReaderClass from DataDriver.ReaderConfig import TestCaseData  # return list of TestCaseData to DataDriver

     class my_reader(AbstractReaderClass):

-        def get_data_from_source(self):
-            ...
-            return self.data_table
+        def get_data_from_source(self):  # This method will be called from DataDriver to get the TestCaseData list. test_data = []
+            for i in range(int(self.kwargs['min']), int(self.kwargs['max'])):  # Dummy code to just generate some data args = {'${var_1}': str(i), '${var_2}': str(i)}  # args is a dictionary.
+Variable name is the key, value is value. test_data.append(TestCaseData(f'test {i}', args, ['tag']))  # add a TestCaseData object to the list of tests. return test_data  # return the list of TestCaseData to DataDriver

 See other readers as example.